 A school board’s decision to remove To Kill a Mockingbird from eighth grade curriculums in Biloxi, Mississippi, is the latest in a long line of attempts to ban the Pulitzer Prize-winning novel by Harper Lee.
 Since its publication in 1960, the novel about a white lawyer’s defense of a black man against a false rape charge by a white woman has become one of the most frequently challenged books in the U.S.

-According to James LaRue, director of American Library Association’s Office for Intellectual Freedom, challenges to the book over the past century have usually cited the book’s strong language, discussion of sexuality and rape, and use of the n-word.
+According to James LaRue, director of American Library Association’s Office for Intellectual Freedom, challenges to the book over the decades have usually cited the book’s strong language, discussion of sexuality and rape, and use of the n-word.

 “The most current challenge to it is among the vaguest ones that I’ve ever heard,” he says.
 The Biloxi School Board “just says it ‘makes people uncomfortable.’”
 LaRue finds this argument unconvincing, contending “the whole point to classics is they challenge the way we think about things.”